 One of your most important metrics is brand awareness.
 This is the amount of attention your brand gets across different platforms like social media.

 That means you’re going to want to seize every opportunity to put your brand in front of as many eyes as possible—including your URL short link.

-Some URL shorteners allow you to customize your short link (including some below).
+Some URL shorteners allow you to customize your short link.
 This can help you subtly promote and spread your brand and increase brand awareness.
 If you use Hootsuite’s link shortener (more on the various tools below) you can do this in a couple of clicks.